Beelzebuddy/Calculator/README.md

 # Calculator

-This has been my process of learning Python 3 as a starting programming language.
+This has been my process of programming a calculator while learning Python 3 as a starting programming language.

 calculator1.py was my first ever attempt at just programming the basic calculations of a calculator without any error checking.
 It did what it was meant to do but crashed at unsuspected inputs.